News from the Alaska State Legislature, the Office of Senator Meyer

 On September 11, 2001, the United States suffered the worst terrorist attack in its history.
 Nearly 3,000 people lost their lives and more than 6,000 were injured.

-“Patriot Day honors the men and women who came to the rescue on September 11, 2001,” said Sen. Kevin Meyer (R-Anchorage) the bill’s sponsor.
-“This bill is about recognizing members of law enforcement, firefighters, emergency medical responders, doctors, nurses, first responders, and ordinary citizens – all who demonstrated courage and sacrifice on that day.”
+“Patriot Day honors the men and women who came to the rescue on September 11, 2001,” said Sen. Kevin Meyer (R-Anchorage), the bill’s sponsor.
+“This bill is about recognizing members of law enforcement, firefighters, emergency medical responders, doctors, nurses, first responders, and ordinary citizens–everyone who demonstrated courage and sacrifice on that day.”

-“We also shouldn’t forget that many of our fellow Americans have made the ultimate sacrifice in defense of our nation since 2001,” said Sen. Meyer.
-“Alaska-based soldiers have been deployed to fight terrorists abroad – even as recently as the September deployment of the 4-25th Brigade from Joint Base Elmendorf Richardson – on a mission that truly began on Sept.
+“We should never forget our fellow Americans who’ve made the ultimate sacrifice in defense of our nation since that tragic day in 2001,” said Sen. Meyer.
+“Alaska-based military personnel have fought terrorists abroad–as recently as the September deployment of the 4-25th Brigade from Joint Base Elmendorf Richardson–on a mission that truly began on Sept.
 11, 2001.”

-SB 152 is now on its way to the Alaska House of Representatives for consideration.
+SB 152 is now on its way to the governor’s desk to be signed into law.

 For more information, contact Senate Majority Press Secretary Daniel McDonald at (907) 465-4066.